A shopping list for your next outing to Riga Central Market, certainly our favourite place to shop in Riga.

 Why?
 Lelde’s mum’s go-to stall for all things fermented (it’s healthy!).
 She says: “I’ m delighted that I discovered this stall selling a myriad of pickled-marinated Asian-style vegetables with a spicy kick.
 Exotic mushrooms, eggplant, baby carrots, cauliflower and lots of others, all great to add to inspired salads.
 And the lady behind the counter is lovely as well.”

 Where?
-Canal-end of the dairy pavilion.
+In the dairy hall.

 Why?
 This ghastly beverage is said to be potent enough to dislodge the dormant wildlife lining the twisted confines of your grotty intestine.
 It’s also reputed to be one of the best hangover cures out there.
 Vendors advise against drinking a full glass if you aren’t a regular sauerkraut consumer.
 You’ll soon find out why…